cnbbooks/lfe-manual/src/format/whtsp.md

 You should use only one space between forms.

 You should not use spaces to vertically align forms in the middle of consecutive lines.
-An exception is made when the code possesses an important yet otherwise not visible symmetry that you want to emphasize.
+An exception is made when the code possesses an important yet otherwise not visible symmetry that you want to emphasise.

 Bad:
 ```text